On distributions law of planetary rotations and revolutions as a function of aphelia, following Lagrange's formulation: Discussion and Conclusion

-As a counter-example, the conservation of kinetic momentum does not apply to an elastic Earth (\textit{cf.} \cite{Lambeck2005}, chapter 3).
+As a counter-example, the conservation of kinetic momentum does not apply to an elastic Earth (\cf Lambeck \cite{Lambeck2005}, chapter 3).
 Indeed, most researchers who discuss an elastic Earth consider a single isolated planet without any central field.
 In other words, the kinetic moment, which is linked to the order 2 inertia tensor, may not be symmetrical and diagonalizable any more.
-This is already clearly stated by \cite{Laplace1799}, page 347, and Appendix B) or \cite{Poincare1893}.
+This is already clearly stated by \Laplace (\cite{Laplace1799}) and \Poincare (\cite{Poincare1893}).
 The equations are valid for a solid Earth or one in which deformations are negligible.
-In equation (\ref{eq:01a}), there is a competition between 3 energies, kinetic, centrifugal and gravitational attraction (the last one being identical for all planets).
-The farthest the distance to the Sun, the larger the influence of $\mathcal{U}(r)$ .The only planet that does not fit the overall $y = x$ law as seen in Figure \ref{Fig:08} is Neptune, simply because it is so far from the Sun (large $r$) that the leading term in the energy is $\mathcal{U}(r)$ and the planet does not need to dissipate its excess energy by altering its rotation..\\
+In equation (\ref{eq:01a}), there is a competition between 3 energies, kinetic, centrifugal and gravitational attraction (the last one is attractive or centripetal, and identical for all planets).
+The farthest the distance to the Sun, the larger the influence of $\mathcal{U}(r)$.
+The only planet that does not fit the overall linear law as seen in Figure \ref{Fig:07} is Neptune.

-The important law, and an \textit{observational} one, established by Kepler’ in 1619 (\textit{cf.} \cite{Warrain1942}) is that the ratio of the square of the period of revolution to the cube of aphelia is a constant.
-Yet, this gives no indication on the equation of motion.
+The important law, and an \textit{observational} one, established by \Kepler in 1619 (\cf \cite{Warrain1942}) is that the ratio of the square of the period of revolution to the cube of aphelia is a constant.
 A planet can revolve about the Sun without coming back to its initial location in the universe.
-That is the phenomenon of precession (\textit{cf.} \cite{dAlembert1749, Milankovic1920} and see Figure \ref{Fig:04}).
-We have seen that the conditions for trajectory closure are not met.
+That is the phenomenon of precession (\eg \cite{dAlembert1749, Milankovic1920,Lopes2022b}).We have seen that the conditions for trajectory closure are not met.
 Perihelion can be ahead of time or delayed with respect to the prediction by Newton.
-Thus, in 1869, Urbain Le Verrier could not find the delay of Mercury despite including attractive forces from all planets \citep{Weinberg1972}.
-In an attempt to circumvent this problem, several authors included the flattening of the Sun in the attractive forces \citep{Newcomb1882}.
-The discrepancy between Newtonian theory and observations has led to numerous studies on the possible variations of the "constant" , particularly since the 1970s (\textit{eg.} \cite{Pochoda1964, Shapiro1971, Wu1978, Combes2010, Alvey2020}).
-Some of these works are still actively pursued, such as the seeds for dark matter (in a universe that Einstein (1915) believed to be empty).
-Some could have resulted from an incomplete interpretation of the laws of physics. \\
+For instance, in 1869, Urbain Le Verrier could not find the delay of Mercury despite including attractive forces from all planets (\eg \cite{Weinberg1972}).
+In an attempt to circumvent this problem, several authors included the flattening of the Sun in the attractive forces (\eg \cite{Newcomb1882}).
+The discrepancy between Newtonian theory and observations has led to numerous studies on the possible variations of the gravitational "constant", particularly since the 1970s (\cite{Pochoda1964,Shapiro1971,Wu1986,Combes2010,Alvey2020}).